Taxation in Ethiopia: Foreign Aid

 Ethiopia's tax revenue is three times as large as the amount it receives in foreign aid; studies have shown that "aid in Ethiopia positively affects tax revenues, particularly through technical assistance and policy advice rather than conditionality."

 Distribution of Tax Revenues

 Taxation Compliance

 As Ethiopia is a very large and diverse country, it faces issues implementing taxation.
 Only 57% of Ethiopian tax payers are considered "high" compliance taxpayers; high compliance is correlated with level of education, simplicity of tax preparation, and the view of government expenditures.
 The Ethiopian tax system has faced criticism for its perceived failures to redistribute income, and that taxation is not felt equally among income groups.
+The system has also faces criticism from the taxpayers themselves, labeling it as "emotionally draining, includes hours of waiting, and being humiliated and threatened by tax officials."
+This attitude is on par with rising levels of dissatisfaction with Ethiopian institutions.

 Business Taxation

 Small businesses in Ethiopia are taxed differently than individuals.
 Businesses are required to pay: "business income tax, windfall income tax, other income tax, turnover tax and excise tax."
 Over 20% of all tax revenue in Ethiopia is derived from business profit tax, and 62% of all direct taxes consist of business taxation.
 Tax burden in Ethiopia has been shown to fall unequally among firm sizes; a study from 2019 found that "small firms face the highest tax burden, the largest firms still pay more than middle‐sized firms do."
 While the tax rate for businesses is staggered through income thresholds, the effective tax rates for firms in Ethiopia range from over 25% for smaller businesses, down to below 10% for medium businesses, and 13% for large businesses.